andreaiacono/andreaiacono.github.io/tesi/thesis.md

 simulation, does not produce the expected results, it is possible to vary the parameter values or change the parameters themselves and try to obtain the desired results by changing the theory.
-This realizes the same exchange and \"virtuous circle\" between theory and empirical data that, as we have seen, is the basis of mature and established sciences.
+This realizes the same exchange and "virtuous circle" between theory and empirical data that, as we have seen, is the basis of mature and established sciences.
-Indeed, the scientist\'s \"degrees of freedom\" in manipulating parameters tend to be much greater in a simulation than in a real laboratory.
+Indeed, the scientist's "degrees of freedom" in manipulating parameters tend to be much greater in a simulation than in a real laboratory.
 Furthermore, simulations can confront the scientist with unexpected empirical (simulated) facts, just as laboratory experiments